 Emily Albracht is a designer at The Texas Tribune.
 She creates all materials for the Texas Tribune Events series and collaborates with the editorial staff and news apps team to visualize investigative stories in a meaningful way.
 Before joining the Tribune’s creative team in the spring of 2014, she worked as a freelance designer with the Austin music and festival scene.

-Bobby Blanchard runs the Tribune’s social media efforts.
+Bobby Blanchard runs the Tribune’s social media efforts while strategizing with the newsroom to expand the organization’s reach and engagement across all platforms.
+He strives to ensure the Tribune is a leading voice every day in the conversation online around Texas policy and politics.
 A graduate of UT-Austin, Bobby spent his first year out of college at The Dallas Morning News as a reporting fellow, covering Texas politics and breaking news.
 He got his start in journalism in the poorly lit basement of The Daily Texan, followed by internships at the Houston Chronicle, KUT News and yes, the Tribune.
 Born and raised in the Houston area, Bobby is a native Texan.
 He relies on a steady supply of Tex-Mex and Red Bull to survive.
 Read Articles by Bobby Blanchard

-Natalie Choate has a long history in Texas politics and media.
-In a previous life she worked two legislative sessions in the Texas Capitol, served as government relations coordinator for Trinity Industries, completed Annie's List Campaign School and was both a political fundraiser and campaign consultant.
-Natalie started with The Texas Tribune in January 2011 and today is the director of media relations and partnerships for the largest statehouse newsroom in the country.
-She is a University of Texas alumna, a Leadership Austin graduate and an unapologetic news junkie.
+Natalie Choate has a long history in Texas politics, media and communications.
+In a previous life, she worked two legislative sessions in the Texas Capitol, served as government relations coordinator for Trinity Industries, completed Annie's List Campaign School and was both a political fundraiser and campaign consultant.
+Natalie started with The Texas Tribune in January 2011 and has held multiple positions since including Assistant Director of Development, Director of Media Relations and Partnerships and, most recently, Director of Marketing and Communications.
+She is a University of Texas alumna, a Leadership Austin Essentials graduate and once rode a bike from Austin, Texas to Anchorage, Alaska for the charitable organization, Texas 4000 for Cancer.

 Daniel Craigmile previously worked at Mutual Mobile, The University of Texas at Austin, Electronic Data Systems and PricewaterhouseCoopers.
 He grew up in San Antonio and holds a degree in Computer Science from Texas A&M University.